Thumbstop

 5. Improve your lighting

-The perfect ad needs to have amazing lighting.
+The perfect ad needs amazing lighting.

 With iPhones, you can shoot a decent ad without much lighting knowledge.